SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

 ### Acknowledgements

  - The inspiration for the parallax scrolling site came from the Milestone 1 portfolio site by [Haley Shafer](https://www.haleyschafer.com/).
 This has been substantially   modified to use Bootstrap 4.3.1 as well as to introduce almost  entirely new content.
- - The scrollSpy delay JavaScript function was replaced by that  [at bootsnipp](https://bootsnipp.com/snippets/6Xg2d) with an increased delay value.
  - The speech bubbles used in the site are modified from those described by[Auralinna](https://auralinna.blog/post/2017/how-to-make-a-css-speech-bubble-with-borders-and-drop-shadow) to make their appearance more streamlined and to suit the overall site style.
  - The modal quiz was devloped from that of  [Bobby Black](https://github.com/BobbyBLACK/JavaScript_QUIZ/blob/master/quiz.html).
 The content is entirely new and the styling was modified to make it fit this site as a modal popup.
  - The pure HTML and CSS crossword was inspired and modified from that of Adrian Roworth available [here](https://codepen.io/adrianroworth/pen/OpeyZq)